Sensory Olympic Games Summer Camp At Home Ideas

 Proprioception & Vestibular Olympic Game Ideas

 When you think of the Olympic Games, you probably think of all the gross motor activities first.
 For a child struggling with sensory needs, starting with proprioception and vestibular activities first is usually the best way to start.
-The heavy work, whole body movement helps to ground many children and also gets the blood and oxygen flowing to their brain and muscles.
+The heavy work and whole-body movement help to ground many children and also get the blood and oxygen flowing to their brain and muscles.

 • Ring Toss